maliciamrg/xbmc-addon-tvtumbler/README.md

 This is a TV show downloader for XMBC.
-It watches torrent RSS feeds for new episodes in all TV shows in your library, and downloads any that you don't have to you video library automatically.
+It watches torrent RSS feeds for new episodes in all TV shows in your library, and downloads any that you don't have to your video library automatically.

 WARNING: This is **pre-alpha** code, use at your own risk, and do not expect it to work completely yet!